dNationCloud/kubernetes-monitoring/README.md

 # Project Background

-K8s-m8g project has been developed, maintained and used in production by [dNation](https://www.dnation.tech/) professionals to simplify their day-to-day monitoring tasks.
+K8s-m8g project is developed, maintained and used in production by [dNation](https://www.dnation.tech/) professionals to simplify their day-to-day monitoring tasks.
 The development of K8s-m8g was transformed to an open source project in October 2020.